Doctors Agree: Don’t Overwear Your Contact Lenses

 Contact lenses offer benefits for patients who want to avoid wearing glasses, but that doesn’t mean they’re hassle-free.
 From disposing of them after their recommended period of use and securing replacements to cleaning them regularly in solution, a lot goes into wearing contact lenses day in and day out.

 If you’re tired of contact lenses and worried about the potential side effects of extended use, you may want to consider LASIK.
-By scheduling a consultation with the Swagel Wootton Eye Institute, you can speak with an eye care professional to learn whether this procedure is right for you.
+By scheduling a consultation with the Swagel Wootton Eye Institute, you can speak with an eye care professional at our Mesa or Chandler locations to learn whether this procedure is right for you.